intmus/inttheory19-20/_10-intro-part-writing/a1-funds-of-part-writing.md

 w:T P D T{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

-Lastly, I asked them to create the alto and tenor lines while observing the melodic guidelines from the handout.
+And lastly, we can create the alto and tenor lines while observing the melodic guidelines from the handout.
 - Individual lines should create smooth voice-leading using primarily stepwise motion.
 - Resolve tendency tones as we studied in our voice-leading discussions (Unit 6b.)

-This led them to create:
+Leading to...

 {% capture ex5 %}X:5
 T:A first attempt at part-writing